mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 ## Optimizing Further

-The SIMD operations make things much faster, but frustratingly, we are again bound on the chain dependency between multiplying the hashcodes by $B$.
+The SIMD operations make things much faster, but frustratingly, we are again bound on the chain dependency between multiplying the hashcodes by $$B$$.
 In some sense, we are a victim of our success here.
 By combining the separate multiplications into a single instruction, we freed up formerly occupied execution ports.
 But it would be nice to remove this bottleneck.
 One approach (which I have not tried) is to do the same trick as before, and process two of these parts in parallel.

 Another (which we will go with) is to notice that while the multiplication instruction (`vpmulld`) has a latency of [10 cycles](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#ig_expand=3836,3705,6375,6319,6003,1041,3704,4769,2929,3847,2962,866,3707,3708,4772,4772&techs=SSE_ALL,AVX_ALL,AVX_512&text=_mm256_mul), the processor can issue that instruction every `0.66` cycles.
 Put another way, issuing a bunch of SIMD multiplications in a row is not much more expensive than issuing a single one.